Umuzi-org/ACN-syllabus/content/topics/messaging/bridging-course-intro/_index.md

 Now, this is a remote course.
 Different people doing our course have different interests, aspirations and home lives.
 We believe that making everyone work in lockstep would be a silly thing to do.
 So you get to work at your own pace.

 We do, however, have standards: We do have some minimum "pace" requirements you'll need to meet.
 Otherwise, you just won't learn enough to gain a useful set of skills.
-If your pace is too slow we will let you know.
+If your pace is too slow, we will let you know.

 ## Try to build good habits

 If you are juggling another job or other responsibilities then we strongly encourage you to come up with a schedule so that you can work on your course regularly.

-- you could spend an hour or two on this course before or after work
+- you could spend an hour or two on this course before or after work;
-- you could dedicate your weekends to working on this
+- you could dedicate your weekends to working on this;
-- you could reach out to a colleague and get them to help keep you accountable to your own goals
+- you could reach out to a colleague and get them to help keep you accountable to your own goals.

 Please, for your own good, build good habits.